oceancholic/eXtractor/README.md

     email@address.com
     v3ry53Cre7P@s5W0rD!
   </pre>
-  <p>supply your credential file path name with -c or --credential argument</p>
+  <p>supply your credential file path name with -c or --credential flag</p>
   <pre>
-    python3 eXtractor.py -c myFile.txt
+    python3 eXtractor.py -c myFile.txt (along with the modes --profile /--replies /--search flags see below.)
   </pre>
   <p>
-    Using Credential File is usefull when you manage multiple accounts for scapping data.
+    Using Credential File is usefull when you manage multiple accounts for scrapping data.
 Please be aware that keeping credentials in plain text file is not a good choice.
 Another good reason to use a "disposable account" with this script.
   </p>
   <hr>
   <h3>Manually Enter</h3>